An Efficient Paradigm for Feasibility Guarantees in Legged Locomotion: Introduction

 In addition, not accounting for kinematic limits in assumption ($3$) can be problematic when the robot climbs up and down high obstacles or is forced to walk in confined environments.
-In such situations, the inconvenient adjustments in \textit{height} and \textit{orientation} may push the robot to violate its kinematic limits.
+In such situations, the mandatory adjustments in \textit{height} and \textit{orientation} may push the robot to violate its kinematic limits.
 In this respect, the seminal work of Carpentier et al. \cite{carpentier2017} focused on incorporating the kinematic constraints via learning proxy constraints.
-On a similar line, \cite{tonneau2pac, Fernbach18} constrain the position of the \gls{com} with respect to the contact points, however these kinematic constraints are only approximated, thus the “guarantees” that we mention for feasibility are only valid for a simplified representation of the robot.
+On a similar line, \cite{tonneau2pac, Fernbach18} constrain the position of the \gls{com} with respect to the contact points, however, these kinematic constraints are only approximated to maintain the convexity of the problem, thus only valid for a simplified representation of the robot.
 More recently, Fankhauser et al. \cite{Fankhauser2018a} optimized the orientation to ensure static stability and kinematic limits, by solving a non-linear optimization problem (SQP).
-However, they used a rough approximation of the kinematic limits by setting bounds on the leg length.
+The kinematic limits were roughly approximated by setting bounds on the leg length.
 An SQP problem is also utilized in \cite{cfr2016} to find a kinematically valid \gls{com} target close to the original target chosen solely on the stability region.
 In the context of manipulators that move assembly objects, other approaches \cite{mattikali, mosemann} present a way to find all the orientations that satisfy static stability.
 Yet, the objects were fixed and not actuated.
-None of the previous studies evaluated a region, that is implicitly consistent with the robot kinematic limits.